 - Untouched Manaslu region, only opened since 1992

 Trekking in Nepal has been a dream for many and anyone can achieve this dream if you have the determination and proper training.

-At the time of March, the weather is drastically changing with gusting winds at daytime and cold chilly mornings and evenings.
-Even though March marks the end of the winter and beginning of Spring, the mornings are still chilly and the evenings are just as cold.
+At the time of March, the weather is drastically changing with gusting winds in the daytime and cold chilly mornings and evenings.
+Even though March marks the end of the winter and the beginning of Spring, the mornings are still chilly and the evenings are just as cold.

 Proper gear and clothing will go a long way.
 You will appreciate proper clothing later.
 Wearing layers is the best way to challenge the changing temperature.

 Here are some tips for trekking in Nepal in March.

 - During March, the snow is melting so normal trekking boots might be a bit difficult, it is wise to get accustomed to proper hiking boots with a good sole.

 - Trekking poles are a must while trekking no matter the season.
 This is a great help and it will keep your knees safe and your body balanced.